Yang-9987/SwiftLogBack/README.md

 # SwiftLogBack
-A log framework.
-Just like logback in Spring.
-You can config by a json file to customize your log format and many things.
+A log framework in Swift.
+It just like logback in Spring.
+You can config by a json file to customize your log format and other configuration.

 # How to use
 ```swift